twittidai/TF2_Workshop/README.md

 go to [CityScape official website ](https://www.cityscapes-dataset.com/) dataset used is : leftImg8bit_trainvaltest.zip [11GB]
 ![alt text](<./notebook_pics/dataset_used.JPG>)
+Note I only uploaded 100 pre-processed images (=img ) , corresponding masks ( =gt, with original 31 classes) and the 8 categories masks (= gt_cat ) all under 8data folder

 # Horovod implementation for TF2
 cd into hvd folder